Adaptive projected SOR algorithms for nonnegative quadratic programming: Abstract

 \section{Abstract}

-The optimal value of the projected successive overrelaxation (PSOR) method for nonnegative quadratic programming problems is problem-dependent.
-We present a novel adaptive PSOR algorithm that adaptively controls the relaxation parameter using the Wolfe conditions.
-The method and its variants can be applied to various problems without requiring a specific assumption regarding the matrix defining the objective function, and the cost for updating the parameter is negligible in the whole iteration.
+The choice of relaxation parameter in the projected successive overrelaxation (PSOR) method for nonnegative quadratic programming problems is problem-dependent.
+We present novel adaptive PSOR algorithms that adaptively control the relaxation parameter using the Wolfe conditions.
+The method and its variants can be applied to various problems without requiring additional assumptions, barring the positive semidefiniteness concerning the matrix that defines the objective function, and the cost for updating the parameter is negligible in the whole iteration.
 Numerical experiments show that the proposed methods often perform comparably to (or sometimes superior to) the PSOR method with a nearly optimal relaxation parameter.

 \keywords{SOR method \and nonnegative quadratic programming \and nonnegative constrained least squares \and linear complementarity problem} \subclass{65F10 \and 65L05 \and 65K05 \and 90C20 \and 90C22 \and 90C25}